 UNLcms is a web publishing (content management) system which provides content creators a greatly simplified way to create and maintain websites for their college, department, unit or student group.

-The UNL Web Framework is the foundation for UNL's website, and is primarily maintained by Internet and Interactive Media (a partnership of University Communication and Information Technology Services) in collaboration with the Web Developer Network.
+The UNL Web Framework is the foundation for UNL's website, and is primarily maintained by the Digital Experience Group (a partnership of University Communication and Information Technology Services) in collaboration with the Web Developer Network.

 The University of Nebraska provides access to the internet and university resources via a wireless network available on campus as well as many common outdoor areas.